rails/marcel/README.md

 By preference, the magic number data in any passed in file is used to determine the type.
 If this doesn't work, it uses the type gleaned from the filename, extension, and finally the declared type.
 If no valid type is found in any of these, "application/octet-stream" is returned.

 Some types aren't easily recognised solely by magic number data.
 For example Adobe Illustrator files have the same magic number as PDFs (and can usually even be viewed in PDF viewers!).
-For these types, Marcel uses both the magic number data and the file name to work out the type:
+For these types, Marcel uses both the magic number data, and the file name to work out the type:

 ```ruby
 Marcel::MimeType.for Pathname.new("example.ai"), name: "example.ai"